socrateasehq/coding-problems-template/difficulty_1/3_detect_loop_in_linkedlist/problem.md

 **Output:**
 0

-**Explanation:** Here, the last Node 5 points to a node with index number -1 which doesn't exist so it doesn't create a cycle.
+**Explanation:** Here, the last node (5) points to a node with index number -1 which doesn't exist.
+So, it doesn't create a loop.

 ### User Task

-The task is to complete the function **detectLoop**() which should return if linked list is forming any loop or not internally.
-Please note that you just have to pass the linked list containing N heads and function should return `1` or `0`.
+The task is to complete the function **detectLoop**().
+The function should return whether the linked list is forming any loop.
+If it is forming a loop, return `1` else return `0`.